 Their outer skin absorbs the ocean’s salt, chemicals, and minerals as they grow.
 The mollusks then secrete calcium carbonate from their mantle.

-This is an organ that covers their entire body.
+This is an organ that covers the entire body.
 Held together by organic material, the calcium hardens outside their bodies and forms a protective shell.
 As time progresses, the shell gets bigger.

-When a mollusk dies, it leaves behind its shell (which doesn’t disintegrate).
+A mollusk leaves behind its shell (which doesn’t disintegrate) when it dies.
 Hermit crabs have soft bodies but can’t secrete calcium carbonate.
 Instead, they take ownership of the left-behind shell.

 How Do Hermit Crabs Get Their First Shell?